-If you haven’t tried Himalayan Tartary Buckwheat in waffles yet, you should give it a spin.
-It takes a commonplace waffle to a whole new level.
+If you haven’t tried Himalayan Tartary Buckwheat in waffles yet, you should give it a spin!
+It takes a commonplace waffle recipe to the next level.

 Himalayan Tartary Buckwheat Waffles